Complete CDN Migration Guide

 If by accessing an asset via the CDN URL is successful, then your Zone is fully propagated and you can now move on to the integration phase.

 Once this step is complete, your website will be fully integrated to use KeyCDN to deliver your static assets.
 We have many CMS integration and Framework Integration guides available, however this article will specifically focus on a WordPress KeyCDN integration.

-- The first step is to download a plugin such as WordPress CDN Enabler to integrate your CDN URL with your website.
+- The first step is to download a plugin such as the WordPress CDN Enabler plugin to integrate your CDN URL with your website.

 - Save your settings and double check your site’s page source to ensure that your static file URLs have been rewritten.